 In autumn 2019, the WrapChic store was replaced by Tapori along with their other branch at Cobham.

-Extra's first Leon restaurant opened here in February 2020.
+The first Leon restaurant at an Extra service area opened here in February 2020.
 It is situated in the former space occupied by Patisserie Valerie and is operated by SSP.